fn-sanjay/Batch-Minting-ERC1115-NFT/README.md

 This repository contains the smart contract and deployment scripts for the GamingNFT project.
 The project utilizes the ERC-1155 token standard and is built using Solidity, Foundry, and OpenZeppelin libraries.

+# Disclaimer

+**Warning:** This project is intended for educational and testing purposes only.
+It is not suitable for use in a production environment.

+## Security Notice

+- **Not Audited:** The codebase has not undergone any formal security audits.
+It may contain vulnerabilities or security flaws that could result in the loss of funds or other serious issues.
+- **Use at Your Own Risk:** By using this project, you acknowledge that you understand the risks involved.
+The authors of this project will not be held liable for any damages or losses that may occur.

+## Recommendation

+- **Do Not Use in Production:** It is strongly recommended that you do not use this project in any production environment or for managing real assets.
+- **Review and Audit:** If you plan to use or adapt this project for any purpose, ensure that the code is thoroughly reviewed and audited by security professionals.

+## Purpose

+This project is intended solely for learning, experimentation, and local development.
+It is provided "as is" without any warranties or guarantees.

 ## Prerequisites

 - [Foundry](https://getfoundry.sh/) - A fast, portable, and modular toolkit for Ethereum application development.